Poet's Dream

 History:

-Adapted from a recipe in the 1949 edition of Esquire's Handbook for Hosts.
+This recipe is repeated in subsequent publications, including the 1949 edition of Esquire's Handbook for Hosts.

 POET'S DREAM